-hospital may • Evaluate the in mind that involving additional caregivers in the home or in the be perceived as burdensome by the child and family.
-Effect and side effects of each treatment at the appropriate time, and ent as needed.
-Involve child and family in this process. ------------------------------ --
+DO Always keep in mind that involving additional caregivers in the home or in the hospital may be perceived as burdensome by the child and family.
+Evaluate the effect and side effects of each treatment at the appropriate time, and adjust treatment as needed.
+Involve child and family in this process. ---- --